 4. preheat the mug with hot water

-If your coffee maker doesn’t make hot coffee and the coffee gets cold too fast, rinse your mug with hot water before you pour in the coffee.
-Just add some hot water, wait for 10 seconds and discard water.
+If your coffee maker doesn’t make hot coffee, or the coffee gets cold really fast, rinse your mug with hot water before you pour in the coffee.
+Simply pour in some hot water, wait for 15 seconds and discard water.

-5. Use the proper coffee to water ratio
+5. Use proper coffee to water ratio

 6. Choose the right roast level

 If you love your coffee strong and bold, choose dark roasted coffee (look for dark roast or French roast on the label).
-If you like a mild coffee taste, choose house blends – they are usually medium roast.
+If you like a mild coffee taste, choose house blends – they are usually medium roasts.
 Breakfast blends are almost always light roasts.
 Knowing your favorite coffee roast level is especially useful when buying some coffee for the first time.
-More on this topic here.

-7. Making the best iced coffee
+Make the best iced coffee